 PLEASE, no season/holiday-specific hero mail except at Christmastime (due Dec 1).
 It can take us a month or two to get them all processed/read, and making them for a season means our heroes feel they’re getting “stale” mail.
 (Also – don’t date the letters.)

-AnyHero mail does NOT need to be stamped on the back with our name, NOR does it need envelopes.
+AnyHero mail does NOT need to be stamped on the back with our name, and please do NOT include envelopes.

 Are these letters important?
 You bet!
 Listen to one airman: